 Species: Jays, quail, woodpeckers, chickadees, and titmice; Also chipmunks, squirrels, rabbits, deer

 The Kaytee Ready to Use Hummingbird ElectroNectar makes it exceptionally easy to fill your feeder.
 Just shake it up, pop the top off and pour it in.
 The ruby-throated hummingbirds who tried it during testing seemed quite satisfied, and we really appreciate that this hummingbird nectar is clear.
-Experts, including those at The Cornell Lab, recommend avoiding red coloring since the dye could harm them.
+Experts, including those at the Cornell Lab, recommend avoiding red coloring since the dye could harm them.
 What is a little less clear is whether or not the electrolyte additives are needed.
 While hummingbirds do need electrolytes, they also get them from the flower nectar and bugs that they also forage for, and Cornell and the Smithsonian recommended mixing one part granular sugar with four parts water to make your nectar, and that's it.
 This mix adds citric acid, sodium bicarbonate, potassium bicarbonate, and potassium sorbate (as a preservative).

 Bird Species: Ruby-throated, black-chinned, rufous, and Anna's hummingbirds

 The Ready to Use nectar will cost you over time.
 Though Kaytee makes a more economical concentrated option, it's still more expensive to buy it than to make your own nectar.
 You're also using more resources by purchasing a plastic bottle and paying for all the transportation it takes to get the nectar from the factory to you.
-If you don't make your own, though, this is our best recommendation for hummingbirds.
+If you don't make your own, though, this is our favorite choice for hummingbirds.

 The Lyric Fruit and Nut High Energy mix of peanuts, almonds, pecans, cashews, pistachios, cranberries, raisins, sunflower seeds, pumpkin seeds, and steamed crimped corn look good enough to eat.
 Lyric claims that non-seed-eatings species like cedar waxwings and orioles that rarely visit bird feeders will appreciate the mix.
 Sources like Cornell suggest offering fresh fruit to draw such birds in, or to rehydrate dried fruits in water.
 So, we wondered how popular the dried fruit would be in our tests.
 Audubon notes that dried fruit and nut mixes appeal to titmice, woodpeckers, and nuthatches, which we have plenty of.
 While we didn't catch any selecting a piece of fruit, it was disappearing from the platform feeder by the end of the testing period.